csoneson/dreval/README.md

-representations, and a "reference" representation (which can be the original, high-dimensional representation or a baseline low-dimensional one), `dreval` will calculate a collection of metrics quantifying how well each of the evaluated representations recapitulate the structure of the observations in the reference representation.
+representations, and a "reference" representation (which can be the original, high-dimensional representation or a baseline low-dimensional one), `dreval` will calculate a collection of metrics quantifying how well each of the evaluated representations recapitulates the structure of the observations in the reference representation.

 ### Installation